micropython/micropython/docs/library/rp2.rst

 PIO Assembly Language instructions
 -----------------------------------

-Each state machine has a set of instructions- which allow for a wide range of behaviourial or location changes to the data.
+Each state machine has a set of instructions, which allow for a wide range of behaviourial or location changes to the data.
 They are written in assembly language which is later used in a MicroPython program to perform specific tasks.
 These instructions are -